 These agreements have expiration dates, and banks and international card organizations are generally not obligated to renew them.
+Our existing contacts generally have terms of five to seven years and a number of them will expire or be up for renewal each year for the next few years.
 In some cases, banks may terminate their contracts prior to the expiration of their terms.
 We cannot assure you that we will be able to continue to sign or maintain these agreements on terms and conditions acceptable to us or whether those international card organizations will continue to permit our ATMs to accept their credit and debit cards.
 The inability to continue to sign or maintain these agreements, or to continue to accept the credit and debit cards of local banks and international card organizations at our ATMs in the future, could have a material adverse effect on our business, growth, financial condition or results of operations.

-Our operating results depend in part on the volume of transactions on ATMs in our network and the fees we can collect from processing these transactions.
+Our operating results depend, in part, on the volume of transactions on ATMs in our network and the fees we can collect from processing these transactions.
 We generally have little control over the ATM transaction fees established in the markets where we operate, and therefore, cannot control any potential reductions in these fees.

-Transaction fees from banks and international card organizations for transactions processed on our ATMs have historically accounted for a substantial majority of our revenues.
+Transaction fees from banks, customers and international card organizations for transactions processed on our ATMs have historically accounted for a substantial majority of our revenues.
 These fees are set by agreement among all banks in a particular market.
 The future operating results of our ATM business depend on the following factors:

-- the increased issuance of credit and debit cards; - the increased acceptance of our ATM processing and management services in our target markets; - the maintenance of the level of transaction fees we receive; - the installation of larger numbers of ATMs; and - the continued use of our ATMs by credit and debit cardholders.
+- the increased issuance of credit and debit cards: - the increased acceptance of our ATM processing and management services in our target markets; - the maintenance of the level of transaction fees we receive; - the installation of larger numbers of ATMs; - the continued use of our ATMs by credit and debit cardholders; - our ability to generate revenues from interchange fees and from other value added services, including dynamic currency conversion; and - our ability to adjust to changes in the regulatory environment affecting our ATM business and the various value added services we provide via our ATM network.

 The amount of fees we receive per transaction is set in various ways in the markets in which we do business.
 We have card acceptance agreements or ATM management agreements with some banks under which fees are set.
-However, we derive the bulk of our revenues in most markets from "interchange fees" that are set by the central ATM processing switch.
-The banks that participate in these switches set the interchange fee, and we are not in a position in any market to greatly influence these fees, which may increase or decrease over time.
-A significant decrease in the interchange fee in any market could adversely affect our results in that market.
+However, we derive the bulk of our revenues in most markets from interchange fees, surcharges or cash withdrawal related services that are set by the central ATM processing switch or various card organizations.
+The banks that participate in these switches or the card organizations that enable the services or transactions set the interchange fee and/or establish the rules regarding the services allowed, and we are not in a position in any market to greatly influence these fees or rules, which may change over time.
+A significant decrease in the interchange fee, or limitations placed on our ability to offer value added services via our ATM network, in any market could adversely affect our results in that market.